 Creating MoM Deodorant for Odd Underarm Odor:

 Hundreds of others have also attested to the benefits of topical applications of magnesium hydroxide (Milk of Magnesia) to the underarms.
-We decided to enlist a natural product chemist who might be able assist us in creating a roll-on MoM deodorant without the muss or fuss.
+Finally, we decided to enlist Charles (“Chuck”) Friedman, a natural product chemist, to assist us in creating a roll-on MoM deodorant without the muss or fuss.

-We also asked him to eliminate the bleach (sodium hypochlorite) preservative that is found in over-the-counter milk of magnesia liquid laxatives.
-We never have understood why the FDA permits bleach in something people swallow.
+We also asked him to eliminate the bleach (sodium hypochlorite) preservative that was found in over-the-counter milk of magnesia liquid laxatives at that time.
+We never understood why the FDA permitted bleach in something people swallow.
 And we definitely did not want bleach, even in small concentrations, in an underarm product.
+Since then, The People’s Pharmacy Milk of Magnesia Aluminum-Free Roll-on Deodorants have become best sellers.